-The Constructive Genetic Algorithm (CGA) [Furtado (1998), Ribeiro Filho and Lorena (1998), Lorena and Furtado (2001)] was proposed recently as an alternative to the traditional GA approach.
+The Constructive Genetic Algorithm (CGA) [9,13,17] was proposed recently as an alternative to the traditional GA approach.
 One of the objectives of a CGA is the direct evaluation of schemata.
 In this paper we present a CGA for the GAP.

 This paper is organised as follow.
 Application of the CGA to the GAP is presented in Section 2.
 In a CGA the original problem is regarded as a bi-objective optimisation problem that drives the evolutionary search for well adapted structures.
 The relevant aspects of our CGA for the GAP are explained: structure representation, the evolution process, selection, recombination and mutation, and CGA pseudo-code is presented.
-Section 3 presents computational tests using large publicly available problem instances from the literature, providing insights into CGA performance.
+Section 3 presents computational tests using large publically available instances from the literature, providing insights into CGA performance.